TV and Film

 • Apply for advertised jobs, but…

-• In your spare time, get involved in developing ideas, working on projects (amateur or professional) and show that you are a truly dedicated to your craft and developing your skills
+• In your spare time, get involved in developing ideas, working on projects (amateur or professional) and show that you are a truly dedicated to continuing to develop your craft and skills.

 When searching for roles that aren’t advertised, it’s important to learn how to make an appropriate and effective speculative approach.
-Make sure that your CV and Cover Letter are tailored to that particular role/position and organisation, as standard formats will vary depending on the role.
-For general advice see our briefing on Making Speculative Approaches.
-You may also need to showcase your work/portfolio online – websites such as Wix, Square Space and Fabrik provide templates.
+Make sure that your CV and Cover Letter are tailored to that particular role/position and organisation, as standard formats will vary depending on the role - Screenskills offers a range of advice on their website about writing CVs for the industry and also about creating portfolios to showcase your work via their job profile information, online courses and free webinars.

 Graduate programmes and trainee schemes